Dukes outlast Rangers in overtime | InQuinte.ca

 North York, last in the East Conference, didn’t look the part, as they got off to a blazing fast start with Kyson Patterson beating Colby Booth-Housego just 10 seconds off the opening faceoff.

-Sacha Trudel breached the Rangers for his eighth of the season at 3:11 to tie the game at one and that score held into the second period.
+Sacha Trudel breached the Rangers for his eighth of the season at 3:11 to tie the game at one and set a milestone in the process, recording his 100th OJHL point.

-The game was broken open with six goals combined in the middle stanza, including two from Landon Marleau, Trudel’s second of the night and the team-leading 15th of the season from Zack Carrier.
+That score held into the second period, when the game was broken open with six goals combined, including two from Landon Marleau, Trudel’s second of the night and the team-leading 15th of the season from Zack Carrier.

 The Rangers countered with two from Brayden Boyle and Rilan Swain to set up a chance for a comeback in the third.